 The CMs make outreach calls to all members who are eligible for the intensive care planning program.

 They start by explaining the services the health plan offers, what the role of the case manager is in end-of-life planning, and what they can do to empower the member to make their own decisions.

-If members consent to participate in the program, the case manager completes a thorough assessment that includes their current health status, their present functional status, what resources they have, who their caregivers are, their understanding of their current level of health, diagnosis and prognosis, information on their socioeconomic status, and any educational or language barriers they may face.
+If members consent to participate in the program, the CM completes a thorough assessment that includes their current health status, their present functional status, what resources they have, who their caregivers are, their understanding of their current level of health, diagnosis and prognosis, information on their socioeconomic status, and any educational or language barriers they may face.

 "The case managers can mail materials to the member or provide Internet resources.
 We go so far as to help them prepare their forms if they know what they want and don't know how to get the Tennessee state-approved forms," she says.

 The Medicare Advantage staff include two social workers who help people complete the forms over the telephone or, if the member prefers, will meet with them at the health plan's Silver Life Center.